 A payment gateway is a service that processes all online payments.
 To make this happen, customers send credit/debit card information at the final moment of purchase, which will be transmitted to the store and finally to the bank.

-In addition, a payment gateway reports you if the charge has been approved or not; if not, the amount will be canceled.
+In addition, a payment gateway reports to you if the charge has been approved or not; if not, the amount will be canceled.
 Finally, the payment amount is deducted from the customer’s account and deposited in your store account.

 Usually, you can count on Payment Service Providers (PSP) to get both.
-This means what I have been calling “payment gateway” so far is actually PSP.
+This means what I have been calling a “payment gateway” so far is PSP.
 This is the case with some services like Stripe and PayPal.

 How Does a Payment Gateway Work?

-Based on the bank’s response, the payment authorization request can be either accepted or rejected, the response returns to the payment gateway through the merchant server and the server response allows the customer to proceed with the purchase.
+Based on the bank’s response, the payment authorization request can be either accepted or rejected, the response returns to the payment gateway through the merchant server, and the server response allows the customer to proceed with the purchase.
 This process takes about a couple of seconds.

 Best WooCommerce Payment Gateways